 Gemstones like diamond earrings, rubies, and emeralds are simple yet classy.
 You can wear your gemstones on any outfit, especially if you have a special outing with friends or a special someone.

 To keep them clean, you can go through the same process as cleaning gold to keep them clean.
 Simply wash them using soap and water.
-Then, you can brush the stones with a soft toothbrush, place jewelry in a strainer, and rinse them off with running water.
-Then, clean them dry with a dry cloth.
+Then, you can brush the stones in your gemstone earrings with a soft toothbrush, place the jewelry in a strainer, and rinse them off with running water.
+Then, gently wipe to clean them dry with a dry lint-free cloth.

 For costume jewelry, use mild soap and warm water to wipe any smudges off gently.
 Next, rinse with a damp microfibre cloth and pat dry.
-Because of the stones, avoid soaking your costume jewelry in water to prevent the glue from weakening.
+Because of the stones, avoid soaking your costume jewelry in water or using a cleaning method with lots of liquid to prevent the glue from weakening

 As we mentioned earlier, your earrings and jewelry are constantly exposed to dirt and dust, natural oils, and skin cells that clog up on jewelry causing bacterial infections or skin irritation over time.